 If you have joined our private tours before, please leave us feedback in the comments below.
 It’ll help our travelers know what to expect from taking a private tour in Ho Chi Minh City with us.

 Ho Chi Minh City Overview

 Ho Chi Minh City is a city in the South of Vietnam.
 In the 17th century, the Vietnamese migrated to the South and started to live there.
 The Nguyen King began to exploit the area by establishing a tax station for the people in businesses and trades passing through it.
 The city and its neighbors were called Gia Dinh at the time.

-It was not until the 19th century when the French Indochina colonization started that the city was renamed to Saigon.
-The city was rebuilt and rearranged to be a metropolitan, the center of the colony.
-The city in its prime time was even called “la perle de l'Extrême-Orient” – Pearl of the Far East, or “le petit Paris de l'Extrême-Orient” – Little Paris of the Far East.
+It was not until the 19th century when the French Indochina colonization started that the city was renamed Saigon.
+The city was rebuilt and rearranged to be a metropolitan, center of the colony.
+The city in its prime time was even called “la Perle de l’Extrême-Orient” – Pearl of the Far East, or “le petit Paris de l’Extrême-Orient” – Little Paris of the Far East.

 The city has a large population of about 8.3 million people (2016).
-As a center of Vietnam's economy, people from the countrysides and other regions have come to Ho Chi Minh City to make a living adding to the prominent population growth, and the city becomes a cultural hotspot.
+As a center of Vietnam’s economy, people from the countryside and other regions have come to Ho Chi Minh City to make a living adding to the prominent population growth, and the city has become a cultural hotspot.

-From November to April is the time you should visit this city.
-Ho Chi Minh City is in the South of Vietnam, which is closer to the equator and makes the weather in the city hotter than the North of Vietnam.
-However it is not as intense, it would be mostly hot and humid all year round.
-The raining season lasts from April to October with a little chance of typhoon in August to October; after that, the weather gets cooler; sometimes the temperature drops to 18 degrees Celsius at around the end of the year to the Tet holiday in February.
+November to April is the time you should visit this city.
+Ho Chi Minh City is in the South of Vietnam, which is closer to the equator and makes the weather in the city hotter than in the North of Vietnam.
+However it is not as intense, it is mostly hot and humid all year round.
+The rainy season lasts from April to October with a little chance of typhoons from August to October; after that, the weather gets cooler; sometimes the temperature drops to 18 degrees Celsius at around the end of the year to the Tet holiday in February.

 New Year – 1 day off